CamelBak Crux 1.5L: Solid Hydration, Premium Price

 Features

-The 1.5-liter capacity hits the sweet spot for most ruck distances—enough water for 2-3 hours without excessive weight.
-The baffle design prevents sloshing as the reservoir empties, maintaining pack stability throughout your session.
+The 1.5-liter capacity hits the sweet spot for most rucks—enough hydration for 2-3 hours without excessive weight.
+The improved Crux design features a baffle system that prevents sloshing better than basic bladders, maintaining load stability during movement.

 Value